petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/documents-and-media.md

 ## Asset Appears On

-The Asset Appears On table includes the page name, the URL, the number of downloads, and the number of previews for the page.
+You can view comprehensive statistics for each asset across various sites and channels where it's published on the Asset Appears On table.
+It includes the page name, the URL, the number of downloads, and the number of previews for the page.
 Like any page data in Analytics Cloud, only pages that were interacted with in some way by site visitors are tracked and reported.
 It's important to note that the link doesn't take you to the actual page with the asset on it.
 Instead, it leads to the page analytics view of the page.
 From there you can click the URL to the actual page.

 ![A table lists where the assets appear.](documents-and-media/images/06.png)